Socratic1/Reciate/README.md

   To join a community may require a QR code or close proximity to someone already in the community.

-  To appreciate an action should also require some effort, perhaps a QR code or proximity to where the action was created.
+  To appreciate an gift should also require some effort, perhaps a QR code or proximity to where the gift was given.

   - We imagine that when you enter a place (a cafe, a school, a work place, etc.) you can optionally be notified of activities done by other members of your communities and of things there to appreciate.